SAP/cloud-pysec/README.md

  an *Access Control List (ACL)* entry for this can be specified in an environment variable named `SAP_JWT_TRUST_ACL`.
  The name of the OAuth client has then the prefix `sb-`, the content is a JSON String, containing an array of identity zones and OAuth2 clients.
  To trust any OAuth2 client and/or identity zones, an * can be used.

+⚠️From version 2.1.0, the `SAP_JWT_TRUST_ACL` environment variable is no longer supported.

 If you want to enable another (foreign) application to use some of your application's scopes, you can add a ```granted-apps``` marker to your scope in the ```xs-security.json``` file (as in the following example).
 The value of the marker is a list of applications that is allowed to request a token with the denoted scope.